A musical organization dedicated to the enhanced appreciation of orchestral music.

 Dr. Chipman is a member of Kappa Kappa Psi Band Fraternity, Phi Mu Alpha Sinfonia Music Fraternity, Kappa Alpha Psi Fraternity, Music Educators National Conference (MENC), Florida Music Educators Association (FMEA), Florida Bandmasters Association (FBA), College Band Directors National Conference (CBDNA), FMEA Black Caucus, and Bethel AME Church (Tallahassee).
 He has coordinated numerous band festivals and had the pleasure of working with James Croft, Timothy Reynish, James Suddith, Jim Sparks, Gary Green, Anthony Maiello, and Eugene Corporon, who represent some of the finest conductors in the world.
 In addition to working with these outstanding conductors, Dr. Chipman has presented music education and conducting clinics on several public school and college campuses, as well as given lectures at the FMEA conference and Mid-West Band & Orchestra Clinic in Chicago.
 He is an active adjudicator and clinician throughout the Southeastern United States and currently serves as music director/conductor of the Tallahassee Big Bend Community Orchestra, as well as the Florida collegiate advisor for the National Association for Music Education (NAfME).
 Dr. Chipman is married to Detrick LaShawn and together they have one son, Israel Armenian Chipman.

-Waldie Anderson co-founded the Big Bend Community Orchestra with her in the spring of 1994 and was the conductor of the orchestra until 2004.
+Waldie Anderson co-founded the Big Bend Community Orchestra in the spring of 1994 and he was the conductor of the orchestra until 2004.
 He graduated from Aberdeen High School, earned a bachelors degree from Central Washington University, a Masters degree from the University of Michigan, and did doctoral studies at the University of Michigan.
 Waldie was a professional tenor, bassoonist, and conductor.
 He taught music at Davenport (IA) High School, the Interlochen Center for the Arts, University of Texas, Florida State University, the University of Michigan, and Michigan State University.
 He had many interests.
-He coached baseball, was an official for soccer and softball, was a frequent tenor soloist worldwide, and founded the Big Bend Community Orchestra and the Artist Series of Tallahassee.
+He coached baseball, was an official for soccer and softball, was a frequent tenor soloist worldwide, and founded the Artist Series of Tallahassee.
 Waldie was Tallahassee’s Volunteer of the Year in the Arts in 1995.

-He passed away on May 22, 2011 and is greatly missed by all.
+He passed away on May 22, 2011 and is greatly missed.
 The BBCO’s 2011-2012 season was dedicated to him and the orchestra played many of his favorite orchestral works.

 James Croft, former Professor of Music and Director of Bands at the Florida State University, received his BME from Cornell College, an MA from Northern Iowa University and his Doctorate from the University of Oklahoma.
 Croft taught for twenty-one years in the public schools of Iowa and Wisconsin.
 The last eighteen of which were spent in Oshkosh, Wisconsin, where his groups were invited to appear at numerous state, regional and national conventions, clinics and festivals.
 In 1972 he joined the faculty of the University of South Florida as Director of Bands, remaining there until moving to FSU in 1980.
 He was an internationally known conductor, adjudicator, lecturer, and clinician, and received numerous awards throughout his career.
 After his retirement in 2004, he became the Conductor of the Big Bend Community Orchestra for three years and continued as Artistic Director for three more years.